Skip to Main Content

 Element Description

 Data Description What are your data about?
 What do they look like?
-Who is the audience of users, or community types, for the data?
+Who is the audience of users or community types for the data?
 Survey the existing data.
 What other existing data are relevant to what you have collected?
-These questions may help in deciding where to archive your data set.
+These questions may help you decide where to archive your data set.

 Ethics and Privacy Describe how informed consent is handled and privacy protected.
-How are the data being protected during the project?
+How will the data be protected during the project?

-Format Describe how the data were generated, how they will be maintained and shared - including a rationale for process and archiving of suggested formats.
+Format Describe how the data were generated and how they will be maintained and shared - including a rationale for the process and archiving suggested formats.

-Archiving and Preservation What are the procedures in place, or envisioned, for long-term archiving and preservation including succession plans if transfer is needed?
+Archiving and Preservation What procedures are in place, or envisioned, for long-term archiving and preservation, including succession plans if transfer is needed?
 Include budget costs of preparing data and documentation.
-Requests for funding may be included as well.
+Funding requests may be included as well.

-Storage and Backup Consider storage methods and backup procedures - both cyber and physical resources for effective preservation and storage (several copies are recommended).
-What are the different levels of data retention from short-term to long-term preservation depending on the types of data?
+Storage and Backup Consider storage methods and backup procedures - both cyber and physical resources for practical preservation and storage (several copies are recommended).
+What are the different levels of data retention from short-term to long-term preservation depending on the data types?
 Another aspect is data organization, particularly for dynamic data.
 How will data be managed during the project?
-Provide information about version
+Provide information about the version.

 DMPTool @NWU